d0miKuras/MasterBot/README.md

     Adds user to the LFG database, mentions all the users on the server who fit the rating requirement set by the user and are also looking for game.
 Format:
         - !lfg Game(could use short name or full name) Mode (optional if Mode is not ranked)LowerRatingBoundary (optional if Mode is not ranked)UpperRatingBoundary
         - !lfg Game Mode remove ----- removes the user from the lfg database for that mode.

+* ### Activity checks: (Only users with Kick permissions can use these)
+    * #### activity-check:
+    Posts the message with users who have not messaged in `activity period`.
+Sends them a message upon reacting to which the message that has been posted is updated.
+The users who reacted to the DM are given a `grace period`, the end of which is noted in the modified message.
+As of now there are no auto-kick features.